ryanwongsa/academic-website/content/post/kaggle-dfdc/index.md

 ## Inference

-During inference since it was a kernel only competition with a 9 hours runtime limit for predicting on 1000 videos, I limited the number of frames analysed to 50 frames with 10 sequences.
+During inference since it was a kernel only competition with a 9 hours runtime limit for predicting on 1000 videos, I limited the number of frames analysed to 50 frames with 10 sequences per video.
 The frames were selected based on the following rules:

 - Select 10 frames which are an equal distance apart
 - Select 2 frames on either side of the selected frames to create the 5 frame sequence.